mauricelambert/PegParser/README.md

-This package implements a PEG (Parsing Expression Grammar) to parse syntax, i add rules to parse URL, HTTP request and response easily with security and some format like hexadecimal, base32, base64, base85...
+This package implements a PEG (Parsing Expression Grammar) to parse syntax, i add rules to parse URL, HTTP request and response easily with security and some format like hexadecimal, base32, base64, base85, CSV, JSON (strict and permissive)...

-> This module implements standard functions for a PEG Parser, *standard match* (like digit, hexadecimal, letter, upper case letter, lower case letter, ...), *standard rules* (like integer, float, string, ...), *standard formats* (like hexadecimal data, base64 data, ...), *network* formats (like IPv4, IPv6, hostname, ...), a full URL parser and a full HTTP parser (request and response).
+> This module implements standard functions for a PEG Parser, *standard match* (like digit, hexadecimal, letter, upper case letter, lower case letter, ...), *standard rules* (like integer, float, string, ...), *standard formats* (like hexadecimal data, base64 data, ...), *network* formats (like IPv4, IPv6, hostname, ...), a full URL parser, a full HTTP parser (request and response), a full CSV parser and PEG rules to parse JSON (strict and permissive).

 ## Requirements